nirmeir/Directed-Weighted-Grapth/README.md

 To run this project, download th EX2.jar and /data folder, and place them in the same folder.

-- *Option 1* : Run from Graphics.GUI After you have downloaded the files neccessary (Ex2.jar, /data) run Ex2.jar, enter a path to a json file in the loading screen.
-Select to run an algorithm from the menu.
-You can also choose to load or save a new json file from the menu.
-- *Option 2* : run form CLI After you have downloaded the files neccessary (Ex2.jar, /data), open a terminal at the current folder, and type:
+- Run from CLI After you have downloaded the files neccessary (Ex2.jar, /data), open a terminal at the current folder, and type:
-  `java -jar Ex2.jar G1.json `, or any json file.
+  `java -jar Ex2.jar <path\G1.json>`, or any json file.

 ## Input/Output Examples